 5) Dance exercise routine to your favourite song

 Don’t judge, but I really like the song Dance Monkey, and the girls over at Shine Dance have a really good dance routine set to the song.

 6) Hip Hop Tabata Dance home workout

-If you like Hip Hop then you’re going to love this 30 minute Tabata dance workout.
-Tabata training is a popular form of high-intensity interval training (HIIT) which consists of eight rounds of ultra-high-intensity exercises in 20-seconds-on, 10-seconds-off intervals.
+If you like Hip Hop, then you’re going to love this 30-minute Tabata dance workout.
+Tabata training is a popular form of high-intensity interval training (HIIT), consisting of eight rounds of ultra-high-intensity exercises in 20-seconds-on, 10-seconds-off intervals.

 7) 50 Min.
 Barre Workout You Can Do at Home

 I tried the Barre workout, an energizing full-body workout, for a few months, and it was tougher than it looked.
 Although the main focus is not weight loss, you’ll definitely feel slimmer, improve your posture and feel toned.